MPs Find Some Deaths May Have Been Prevented

 “This report and its extremely worrying findings only serve to strengthen that position.

 “We are continuing to support Claire as we prepare a legal case on her behalf, so that roads can be made safer to drive on.
 In the meantime we share the concerns of the parliamentary report authors in that the use of smart motorways should be stopped at least until a full and accurate safety review of them is carried out and the results known.”
-Helen Smith - Associate Solicitor
+Helen Smith - Senior Associate Solicitor

 Find out more about Irwin Mitchell's expertise in supporting families affected by road accidents